-Take the delayed-release tablet with food.
-Take the oral suspension within 20 minutes after a full meal.
+Take the tablet with food.
+Take the oral suspension with food or within 20 minutes after a full meal.
 If you cannot eat a full meal, take the oral suspension with a nutritional supplement or an acidic carbonated drink such as ginger ale.

-Use this medicine for the full prescribed length of time.
-Your symptoms may improve before the infection is completely cleared.
-Skipping doses may also increase your risk of further infection that is resistant to antifungal medicine.
+Use this medicine for the full prescribed length of time, even if your symptoms quickly improve.
+Skipping doses can increase your risk of infection that is resistant to medication.
 Posaconazole will not treat a viral infection such as the flu or a common cold.

 Call your doctor if you have ongoing vomiting or diarrhea.
 Posaconazole may not work as well while during this time.